-Because my parents had divorced, the financial situation at our home was very difficult, so as a teen, I left school.
-One day I was walking in downtown Puebla looking for work when my ex-boyfriend forced me in to a taxi at knife point, and took me back to his house.
-When we get there, he told me that he is going to prostitute me.
+Because my parents had divorced, the financial situation at our home was very difficult.
+As a teen, I dropped out of school.
+One day I was walking in downtown Puebla looking for work when my ex-boyfriend forced me in to a taxi at knife point, and took me back to his home.
+When we get there, he told me that he was going to prostitute me.
 When I refused, he started beating me.

-Twice I got pregnant but both times he found out and beat me into an abortion.
-During the time of my captivity, I had to go to the Emergency Room on several occasions.
-Every single time, the medical staff asked him all the questions instead of me, and he always answered that I was stupid, that I had fallen down the stairs or elsewhere.
+Twice I got pregnant but both times he found out and beat me until I lost the child.
+During the time of my captivity, I had to go to the Emergency Room on numerous occasions.
+Each time, the medical staff asked him all the questions instead of me, and he always answered that I was stupid, that I had fallen down the stairs or something else.
 The doctors and nurses never asked me how I was, they always let me go home with him again.
 I knew then, that I could not ask anyone for help, and that this life would be my plight until he killed me from a beating.

-May 7th, 2012 my trafficker came to the corner where I was standing and he hit me because I had taken 1 minute longer with a client than was allowed.
+On May 7th, 2012 my trafficker came to the corner where I was standing and he hit me because I had taken 1 minute longer with a client than was allowed.
 He told me to go to the next street as he yelled that he was going to kill me.
-Thanks to someone that witnessed the scene, and decided to not keep quiet, and they reported to the PGJ (FBI), they came for me and arrested my trafficker.
+Thanks to someone that witnessed the scene, and decided to not keep quiet, and they reported this to the PGJ (FBI).
+As a result, the authorities came for me and arrested my trafficker.

 Today, I am a survivor that has reached a very important place in my life.
 In June of 2017, I graduated from the National Autonomous University of Mexico with a Degree in Nursing.
 I spent the following year finishing up the practicum requirements of my degree as an intern at hospital.
 I am currently studying to pass on last exam to complete my degree so I can fully work as a nurse.